kurzi2704/diamond-dev-tools/README.md

 This repository contains scripts to automatically generate config files to set up a hbbft test network of arbitrary size.

+# SSH Setup

+The remote-net-system works on the system of named ssh nodes.
+Therefore every setup is supported that can be supported by the ssh system. you can either have a Network infrastructure on localhost, localhost within a (para) VM, remote VM's, real hardware...

+The system expects to have the nodes numerated in the sense of
+- hbbft1
+- hbbft2
+- ...

 ## Introduction

 We are using Docker to quickly spin up and down a test network of any size.